Water Damage From a Burst Pipe

 Water from sewer system backups should be considered very dangerous.
 The water is grossly unsanitary and may contain bacteria and viruses that could cause serious illness.
 Special training and equipment is necessary to safely clean this type of contamination.

 Sewage Backup or Toilet Overflow?
 Call Us Today – (931) 645-1285

 There are three major types of contaminated water.
 SERVPRO of Montgomery County will inspect that contaminated water to determine the type of water and then plan the appropriate response to safely restore your home or business back to preloss condition.

 Category 1: "Clean Water"

-This is water from a clean source, such as a broken clean water supply line or faucet is the most common.
+This is water from a clean source, such as a broken clean water supply line or faucet.
 If left untreated, category 1 water can quickly degrade into category 2 or 3 water depending upon such factors as time, temperature, and contact with contaminants.